MicrosoftDocs/gestures-docs/index.md

 ### Gesture

-Think of a gesture as **a state-machine whose states represent hand poses, hand motions, or even other gestures**.
-In the state-machine there are initial states and receiving states.
+We think of a gesture as **a state-machine whose states represent hand poses, hand motions, or even other gestures**.
+In this state-machine there are initial states and receiving states.
 A path starting with an initial state and ending with a receiving state represents a sequence of actions (hand poses, hand motions and hand gestures) the user must carry out in order to trigger the detection of the corresponding gesture.

 In our API, a gesture is represented by the [Gesture](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.gesture) class.
 The following example illustrates a gesture whose state-machine is a simple sequence of hand poses and hand motions: